 The best Michael Kors smartwatches you can buy (Jan.
 2022)

 Michael Kors is an established and renowned luxury brand in the fashion world.
 In 2016, it joined the smartwatch race under the wings of the Fossil Group.
 Now, Michael Kors smartwatches are among the pick for those who value the aesthetics of their wearables.

 Running Wear OS and built on Fossil’s smartwatch platforms, the brand’s wearables prove more and more popular with our readers.
-In this article, we take a look at the best Michael Kors smartwatches you can buy.
+In this article, we look at the best Michael Kors smartwatches you can buy.

 See also: The best smartwatches you can buy